 Education and Training

-Joey Allaire, MSW has a Master’s degree in Social Work from the University of North Carolina- Chapel Hill.
+Joey Allaire, LCSW has a Master’s degree in Social Work from the University of North Carolina- Chapel Hill.
 They received a Bachelors in Arts in History from Davidson College.
 Joey lived and worked for several years with adults with intellectual disabilities in an intentional farming community in North Carolina before continuing his work in the disability community in graduate school.
 They began psychotherapy training at Carolina Partners in Mental Healthcare focusing on LGBTQIA+ clients and relationships.
 Joey also trained in Emotionally Focused Couples Therapy in 2018.